brandur/org/fragments/sprawl-blues.md

 when visiting Calgary, a city which had an almost unlimited capacity to sprawl due to its location on the open plains of Alberta, and which has taken the opportunity to its fullest.
-When going to see my friends while in town for the holidays, many trips are 20-30 minutes by car while driving off-hours under good weather conditions.
+When going to see my friends while in town for the holidays, many trips are 20-30 minutes by car while driving off-hours in good weather conditions.
 Trips to a non-adjacent quadrant can balloon up to 45 minutes.
 Walking in most areas is of course completely untenable; the local convenience store around my parents' home in Deer Run is 20 minutes away at a brisk pace, Starbucks is 35 minutes, and the closest train station is almost 90